Cyril-Meyer/DeepSCEM/TUTORIALS/TUTO_01.md

 Repeat those operation for the second dataset but renaming it **_test** and removing the other sample.

+Now you can load both datasets at the same time.

 ![image](https://github.com/user-attachments/assets/3dee759a-3a4a-45d3-b90e-686f37259e55)

-And this is the end for this tutorial.
+This is the end for this tutorial.
-For the rest of these tutorials, go here: [TUTO_02.md](TUTO_02.md)
+For the following tutorial, go here: [TUTO_02.md](TUTO_02.md)